Instagram to filter message requests in latest step to fight online abuse

 Fadzai Madzingira, content policy manager at Instagram, told the PA news agency that “no one should have to deal with abuse on Instagram, whether it is racist, sexist, homophobic or any other type of abuse – no one should have to deal with it anywhere, full stop”.

-“We take very seriously our commitment to protecting people and doing everything we can to protect them from this abuse,” she said.
+She added: “We take very seriously our commitment to protecting people and doing everything we can to protect them from this abuse.”

 “What I would say is that this is a commitment that we have taken as a company, to ensure that we’re protecting our community and we’re protecting our users from having to deal or receive this abuse,” she told PA.